OlexOlex/TPE-Module/README.md

 # TPE-Module
-A simple, small and cheap to build module to control 3 PWM driven and 2 binary (on/off) outputs via WIFI and a webinterface (designed for controlling ibrators and other custom modules, especially in BDSM plays, that's why there is a password protection available)
+A simple, small and cheap to build module to control 3 PWM driven and 2 binary (on/off) outputs via WIFI and a webinterface (designed for controlling 3 vibrators and 2 other custom modules, especially in BDSM plays, that's why there is a password protection available)

-Runs on any newer ESP8266 module (the ones woth more RAM) with 4MB flash running NodeMCU (I recommend an integer version).
+Runs on any newer ESP8266 module (the ones woth more RAM) with 4MB flash running NodeMCU (I recommend an integer version, the floatingpoint accurate version might use more RAM).

 Access the NodeMCU filesystem via ESPlorer or other programs to upload the program, the two configuration files (ESPWIFI.conf and ESPWebserver.conf) and sequence files.

-Compress the Lua program for uploading it using Luasrcdiet (otherwise it will bust the modules RAM).
+Compress the Lua program for uploading it using Luasrcdiet (otherwise it will bust the modules RAM when executing).

 Documentation not finished by now, I hope the comments and images suffice.
+Browse the project, it consists of only a few files separated into a software and hardware part.

 ![Module photos](https://github.com/OlexOlex/TPE-Module/blob/master/Hardware%2BChassis/Pictures/IMG_20160630_033513.jpg)
 ![Website photo](https://github.com/OlexOlex/TPE-Module/blob/master/Software/Pictures/German_website_v1.0/Hauptseite_post_Einstellungen.png)

 ## Features:
 * Provides a **WIFI-accesspoint** and/or **connects to a (list of) WIFI(s)**
-* **Control via web page** in any modern Browser (Tested with Firefox, Chrome, Android Browser)
+* **Control via web page** in any modern browser (Tested with Firefox, Chrome and Android 4.4 Browser)
-* Controls up to **three vibrators** or other things/external modules 0 - 1023 (though the lower 200 are usually useless for vibrators) or runs sequences on the vibrators
+* Controls up to **three vibrators** or other things/external modules 0 - 1023 (though the lower 150 are usually useless for vibrators) or runs sequences on the vibrators that are defined in customizable sequence files
-* Controls up to **two other external modules** like e-shocking, a magnetic (un)lock, a beeper, etc. (gives a short on-signal)
+* Controls up to **two other external modules** like e-stim, a magnetic (un)lock, a beeper, etc. (gives a short on-signal)
 * Nearly everything of the website as well as the WIFI options can be **customized by 2 configuration files** on the integrated primitive filesystem (sadly / luckily not like a USB-stick, you need an easy to use free Java software for access: ESPlorer)
 * Supports many (at least 5 - limited only by buffer size for the IP packet) **custom sequences for vibrators** (each one is a file in the filesystem, simple and easy format, autodetected on boot)
 * Runs at least for **13 hours idling** (WIFI acesspoint running, logged into a WIFI network, a few website requests) with a 3,7V 1200mAh LiPo battery